AMikroulis/octopus/README.md

 ## 6. Loading and Navigating Image Stacks
 ### 6.1 Loading Stacks
-Select preprocessed folders (hold CTRL or SHIFT to select multiple) and use "load" Stacks are loaded into memory as 3D NumPy arrays.
+Select preprocessed folders (hold CTRL or SHIFT to select multiple) and use "load".
+Stacks are loaded into memory as 3D NumPy arrays.

 ### 6.2 Navigation
 Use keyboard shortcuts (e.g., A/D for slices, Shift+A/D for stacks) or buttons to switch between stacks and slices.
 The slice view updates automatically.